egenerse/master-thesis/content/apollon_reengineering.typ

 === New Collaboration Mode

 The collaboration architecture has undergone a significant transformation in the new system.
 Previously, state synchronization across clients was achieved by dispatching Redux actions and propagating the resulting patches to peers.
-Although this approach followed CRDT(Conflict-free Replicated Data Type) principles, it was tightly coupled with Redux’s action-reducer lifecycle and middleware.
+Although this approach followed CRDT principles, it was tightly coupled with Redux’s action-reducer lifecycle and middleware.
 This design depended heavily on discrete and continuous action types, making it difficult to adapt to newer, more flexible state management tools like Zustand, and challenging to maintain as application complexity increased.

 In the new design, we replaced old Redux and its patch-based propagation mechanism with a more cohesive and robust solution based on Yjs, a CRDT library, and Zustand for local state management.
 The key idea is to maintain a fully synchronized state between the local client’s Zustand store and a shared Yjs document (ydoc), even in the absence of a network connection or other active collaborators.
 If a user reconnects after being offline, the local state is automatically reconciled with the Yjs document, ensuring that all changes are captured and propagated correctly.